Setting up your home

 - Supporting you if you have a housing crisis.

-- Supporting with your bills – Your personal advisor can help you talk with your utility companies (gas, electric and water) to install key card meters to help you manage your finances better.
+- Supporting with your bills – Your leaving care advisor can help you talk with your utility companies (gas, electric and water) to install key card meters to help you manage your finances better.

-- Regular visits from your personal advisor , and regular reviews through your pathway plan.
+- Regular visits from your leaving care advisor, and regular reviews through your pathway plan.

 - Working with our housing teams to offer dedicated practical support from experts if and when you need it.